erizov/Professor/semester_1/lecture_05_trees/binary_search_tree/README.md

 ### Application

 5. Can you implement Binary Search Tree from memory without looking at the code?
-6. What real-world problem could you solve using Binary Search Tree?
+6. What real-world problem could youaddresse using Binary Search Tree?

 ### Debugging

 7. What are the most common mistakes when implementing Binary Search Tree?
-8. How would you test your Binary Search Tree implementation?
+8. How would you test your Binary Search Tree deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization